Rick-Houser/Server_Config/Troubleshooting.md

 ### Steps Taken:
   I tried curl and realized packets weren't getting through.
   I ran the `nmap -sV IP_ADDRESS` command from my computer and saw that port 80 had the "filtered" status.
 I checked iptables and saw connections to port 80 were being dropped.
 I used the `sudo iptables -F` command and flushed that rule.
-Had there been more than one rule in place, I would have flushed just the one rule and leave the others in place.
+Had there been more than the one rule in place, I would have flushed just the one rule and left the others in place.

 ### Solution:
   I flushed the iptables rule that was dropping connections.